 I’m not sure I remember when my magical powers began.
 It was several years ago, when obviously in an easy going mood, I “abracadabra-ed” and some fruit snacks fell out of my arm sleeve.
 Right then and there my children were hooked.
 Since then I have “magic-ed” things like fruit snacks and candy, a package of markers and once, even a new skirt.

 One of my favorite “magic-ing” memories was a couple of years ago when my then five-year-old daughter, Ellie, didn’t want to leave the swimming pool.
+Luckily she had on the best reusable ear plugs so that the water wouldn´t get in her ear.
 Her whiny response was, “Will you magic something when we get home?”
 Usually I magic only on my terms, not by request.
 But to facilitate a much speedier departure from the water, I agreed.

 Upon returning home, as I was emptying the bag of wet towels and swimming suits, I heard a little voice, “Mom, you are so magic.
 You are the best mom in the whole entire world!”